jimmyliu1326/CBW_MIG_2025/docs/prework.md

 To execute the installer, double click the downloaded `.exe`/`.dmg` file and follow the installer prompts to complete the process.

 > [!NOTE]
-> For Mac users, if you receive a warning indicating `Unable to verify content is free of malware`, you can manually override this setting in System Settings > Privacy & Security by clicking "Open Anyway"
+> For Mac users, if you receive a warning indicating `Unable to verify content is free of malware`, you can manually override this setting in System Settings > Privacy & Security > Scroll down to Security section > Click "Open Anyway"